 - 10.2 Durham County Council, a unitary authority, is preparing a Local Plan for County Durham.
 This plan will incorporate strategic policies on minerals extraction and strategic mineral site allocations.
 A complimentary Minerals and Waste Policies and Allocations document is also to be prepared.
 This document will contain detailed development management policies for minerals and potentially non-strategic mineral site allocations. - 10.3 Preparation of a new Local Plan commenced in 2016 with consultation on Issues and Options taking place between July and August 2016 and Preferred Options between June and August 2018.
-Consultation on the publication draft is expected to commence in January 2019 with submission to the Secretary of State in June 2019.
-It is anticipated that the County Durham Plan will be adopted in July 2020.
-Early engagement work on the Minerals and Waste Policies and Allocations document is programmed to commence in 2019.
+Consultation on the publication draft of the Local Plan took place from 25 January 2019 to 5 March 2019 and the Local Plan was submitted to the Secretary of State on 28 June 2019.
+Examination hearings were held between October and December 2019 and it is anticipated that the plan will be adopted in summer 2020.
+Early engagement work on the Minerals and Waste Policies and Allocations document is expected to commence in 2020.